Erica Rosenthal, Phone: (330) 375-3052, Email: email@example.com

-"There are several easy things you can do to make the daylight-saving time change easier on you - and help promote better sleep habits in your daily life," said Dr. Graef.
-"For instance, make sure to maintain a regular bedtime on Saturday night so you can keep a constant sleep schedule and reduce sleep debt.
-And since the sun will rise an hour later, make an effort to maintain a dark and quiet sleeping area."
+“There are several easy things you can do to make the daylight-saving time change easier and help improve sleep habits in your daily life,” said Dr. Farrer.
+“For instance, make sure to maintain a regular bedtime on Saturday night and wake time on Sunday so you can keep up a consistent sleep schedule.”

-Dr. Graef suggests the following additional tips for adjusting to daylight-saving time:
+Dr. Farrer suggests the following additional tips for adjusting to daylight-saving time: